hellovertex/pbt-light/README.md

-# pbt-light
+# tf-pbt
-Light-weight implementation of Population-Based-Training using Tensorflow 2.1.0 and tf_agents 0.4.0
+Framework for fast prototyping of Population-Based-Training methods.
+Implemented using Tensorflow 2.1.0 and tf_agents 0.4.0